s2gos-dev/s2gos-controller/s2gos-airflow/README.md

 ```

 The Airflow API Server runs at URL http://localhost:8080.
 To find login credentials,
-search for the log entry `Simple auth manager | Password for user 'admin':`
+search for the log entry `Simple auth manager | Password for user 'admin'`.

+If you forgot the username/password, you can look it up in
+`.airflow/simple_auth_manager_passwords.json.generated`.
+You can savely delete the file to force creation of a new password.